-WHAT TO DO IF YOU HAVE BEEN SEXUALLY ASSAULTED OR EXPERIENCED DATING VIOLENCE, DOMESTIC VIOLENCE, OR STALKING
+WHAT TO DO IF A SEXUAL ASSAULT, DATING VIOLENCE, DOMESTIC VIOLENCE, OR STALKING HAS OCCURRED

-- 1. Go to a safe location. - 2.
-Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
-Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until you have had a medical examination. - 3.
-Get medical help as soon as possible. - 4.
-Call a trusted friend, family member or someone else who can provide emotional support. - 5.
-Call DPS at (213) 740-4321. - 6.
-Call 911 to reach the Los Angeles Police Department (LAPD). - 7.
-Call Relationship and Sexual Violence Prevention and Service (RSVP) at (213) 740-9355 (24 hours).
-RSVP provides confidential victim advocacy services 24/7 and crisis intervention.
+1. Go to a safe location.

+2. Preserve all physical evidence of the assault, even if you are unsure whether you want to report the crime.
+Do not shower, bathe, douche, eat, drink, wash your hands or brush your teeth until you have had a medical examination.

+3. Get medical help as soon as possible.

+4. Call a trusted friend, family member or someone else who can provide emotional support.

+5. Call DPS at (213) 740-4321.

+6. Call 911 to reach the LAPD.

+7. Call RSVP at (213) 740-9355 (24 hours).
+RSVP provides confidential advocacy services 24/7 and crisis intervention.
 RSVP victim advocates are available to accompany students to a SART center, assist with transportation, and other needs.
-Relationship and Sexual Violence Prevention and Services, as the designated Sexual Assault Resource Center, recommends that any person who believes they may have been sexually assaulted consider seeking the assistance of the professionals at a SART (Sexual Assault Response Team) Center.
+Relationship and Sexual Violence Prevention and Services, as the designated Sexual Assault Resource Center, recommends that any person who believes they may have been sexually assaulted consider seeking the assistance of the professionals at a SART Center.

-SART centers are open 24 hours a day, 7 days a week and provides important services in the aftermath of an assault, including:
+SART centers are open 24-hours a day, 7-days a week and provide free, important services in the aftermath of an assault, including:

-- Free and confidential medical care (including medications to assist in preventing sexually transmitted infections (including HIV) and emergency contraception, if requested); - Free and confidential crisis counseling; - Collection of forensic evidence; and Free transportation, if necessary.
+- Free and confidential medical care (including medications to assist in preventing sexually transmitted infections (including HIV) and emergency contraception, if requested); - Free and confidential crisis counseling;

+- Collection of forensic evidence; and - Free transportation, if necessary.